torchbox/wagtailapi/docs/configuration.md

 ### Frontend cache invalidation

-If you have a Varnish, Squid or Cloudflare instance in front of your API.
-The ``wagtailapi`` module can automatically invalidate cached responses for you whenever they are updated in the database.
+If you have a Varnish, Squid or Cloudflare instance in front of your API, the ``wagtailapi`` module can automatically invalidate cached responses for you whenever they are updated in the database.

-To enable it, firstly configure the ``wagtail.contrib.wagtailfrontendcache`` module within your project (see [Wagtailfrontentcache docs](http://docs.wagtail.io/en/latest/contrib_components/frontendcache.html) for more information).
+To enable it, firstly configure the ``wagtail.contrib.wagtailfrontendcache`` module within your project (see [Wagtail frontend cache docs](http://docs.wagtail.io/en/latest/contrib_components/frontendcache.html) for more information).

 Then make sure that the ``WAGTAILAPI_BASE_URL`` setting is set correctly (eg. ``WAGTAILAPI_BASE_URL = 'http://api.mysite.com'``).